JoaquinBadillo/ML-Fundamentals/README.md

 # ML-Fundamentals
-Machine Learning fundamentals, from Stanford's course on Coursera
+Building Machine Learning projects from scratch using gradient descent.